-I made the mistake of paying for a two-liter bottle of soda Julio suggested.
+I made the mistake of paying for a two-liter bottle of soda that Julio suggested.
 I was then responsible for carrying the heaviest possible object.
-For those who’ve yet to take the tour, I recommend buying the coca leaves or dynamite instead.

-Everyone in the group put on oversized pants, green jackets, rubber boots, and a plastic helmet with a battery-powered electric headlamp attached.
+Everyone in the group put on oversized pants, green jackets, rubber boots, and a plastic helmet attached with a battery-powered electric headlamp.

-We were each given a bag we could use to carry our gifts, plus bottled water and cameras.
+We were each given a bag to carry our gifts, plus bottled water and cameras.

 We also had the chance to use the bathroom here, which I recommend doing as you may be spending several hours in the mine without another opportunity.

-At a quarter to 12 PM, we arrived at the 27 de Marzo mining cooperative.
+At a quarter to noon, we arrived at the 27 de Marzo mining cooperative.
 If ever there was an entrance to Hell, this was it.

-Old mining carts littered the grounds, and garbage was strewn everywhere.
+Old mining carts littered the grounds; garbage was everywhere.
 Brisk winds whipped up clouds of dirt.

-Llama blood was splattered on the buildings, and smeared thickly across a sign above the entrance to the mine, offerings by the miners to Pachamama (“Mother Earth”).
+Llama blood was splattered on the buildings and smeared thickly across a sign above the entrance, offerings by the miners to Pachamama (“Mother Earth”).

-The remains of those llamas, in the form of some bones and tufts of hair, could still be seen in metal buckets on the ground.
+The remains of those llamas, some bones and hair, could still be seen in metal buckets on the ground.
 Julio explained there'd been a sacrifice recently.

-Today, there is little silver left, leaving the miners to risk their lives in search of less precious metals like tin, lead, zinc and copper.
+Today, little silver is left, leaving the miners to risk their lives searching for less precious metals like tin, lead, zinc, and copper.